 Sesaly O. Stamps

-Ms. Stamps graduated with honors from the University of Arizona with a B.A. in Women’s Studies.
+Ms. Stamps graduated with honors from the University of Arizona College of Social and Behavioral Sciences.
 She received her J.D.
-From the University of Arizona in 2007, graduating magna cum laude and was inducted into the Order of the Coif.
+From the University of Arizona in 2007 James E. Rogers College of Law, graduating magna cum laude and was inducted into the Order of the Coif.
 While in law school, Ms. Stamps served on the Arizona Law Review editorial board as an Executive Note Editor.
 She received the Steptoe and Johnson Editor of the Year Award in 2007.
 After graduation, Ms. Stamps worked as a judicial clerk for the Honorable Joseph W. Howard at the Arizona Court of Appeals, Division Two.

 - Arizona (2007)